RichPBee/Sympl/README.md

-Sympl -- A very (very) Simple (ha) component library with a basic MVC.
+Sympl -- A very (very) Simple (ha) component library with a basic view controller.

 Requirements: